If you would like more information or to volunteer for one of these groups, please contact the Rev. Seth M. Walley.

 March 7 – Josh Foreman and Ryan Starrett, The Hidden History of Jackson is filled with gripping tales of horrors and heroism.

 April 4 – Elizabeth Heiskill.
 What Can I Bring?
 Southern Food for Anyh Occasion Life Serves Up and The Southern Living Party Cookbook, A Modern Guide to Gathering.

 May 2 – Dawn Dugle, The BRAVO!
 Way: Building a Southern Restaurant Dynasty

 Women of all ages and various views who share as common denominator the love of God and the wish to do God’s work – we are ECW, Episcopal Church Women.
 All women of St. James’ may choose to participate in monthly meetings – the fourth Thursday evening (5:30 to 7) of each month in the Oakridge Hall.
 Life for ECW begins in the local congregation and continues at the diocesan, provincial, and national levels.
 At St. James’, ECW draws women into many church and community functions and hosts the Advent Wine & Cheese Party.
 ECW Bylaws.
 To get more involved with ECW, contact Ouida Holland at firstname.lastname@example.org or 601-842-2647.

 This is the group that generously gives of its time and talents to prepare and cook for various parish wide events.
 If you love to grill and want to get involved with this group, please contact Bill Youngblood at 601-953-2847 or email@example.com

 You don’t want to miss our Parish Picnics!!
 We have one in the spring and another in the fall, the picnics will follow the 5:00 pm Worship Service with lots of special activities.

 Shrove Tuesday Celebration

-Shrove Tuesday is the day immediately before Ash Wednesday, named for the “shriving” or confessions and absolution our in the Parish Hall.
+Shrove Tuesday is the day immediately before Ash Wednesday, named for the “shriving” or confessions and absolution, and we celebrate in our in the Parish Hall.